 Describe this object in two or more different ways without using the word "lightbulb."
 Tell what kind of person would be most likely to use each of your descriptions.

-When you have finished writing your descriptions, check out how the V.P. of Finance, a Risk Manager and a Director of Engineering might have described this lightbulb
+When you have finished writing your descriptions, check out here below how a V.P. of Finance, a Risk Manager and a Director of Engineering might each have described a common lightbulb

 To illustrate and reinforce how the categories and models we formulate from our experiences then influence how we continue to see and describe the "real world."
 This exercise can, in a very small way, aid in understanding the idea that we see things through a cultural lens.
 That lens shapes our "worldview."